Necessary things to know before Off-boarding an employee

 • Prepare the final paycheck.

-The most important part, setting up reminders or alerts so you and the departing employees always remain on schedule.
+The most important part is setting up reminders or alerts so you and the departing employees always remain on schedule.

 3. Exit Interview

-Exit interview’s experience may vary as it depends on the circumstances the employee is leaving.
-In an exit interview, HR can have some valuable information as it is the most honest feedback you can ever get if the departing employee was exceptional during his job period he/she deserve reward and recognition.
+Exit interview experience may vary as it depends on the circumstances employee is leaving.
+In an exit interview, HR can have some valuable information as it is the most honest feedback you can ever get if the departing employee was exceptional during his job period he/she deserves reward and recognition.
 Make sure the employee receives an "employee experience and character certificate" which can help the employee to build a competitive resume.

-HR person conducting the exit interview shall always create a positive and welcoming environment if the departing employee was one of the greatest in his\her work as we never know departing employee can be a boomerang employee.
+HR person conducting the exit interview shall always create a positive and welcoming environment if the departing employee was one of the greatest in his work as we never know a departing employee can be a boomerang employee.

-Share the feedback with the C-level employees who might come up with a plan to do some appropriate changes if needed.
-Try to resolve the issues, address any complaints which were highlighted by the departing employee.
+Share the feedback with the C-level employees who devise a plan to make some appropriate changes if needed.
+Try to resolve the issues, and address any complaints that were highlighted by the departing employee.